Ludus (LUDUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ludus Historical Price

-According to the latest data gathered on Ludus live price page, the current price of Ludus is 0.01408592USD.
-The circulating supply of Ludus(LUDUS) is 10.00M LUDUS , giving it a market capitalization of $140.85K.
+According to the latest data gathered on Ludus live price page, the current price of Ludus is 0.01005615USD.
+The circulating supply of Ludus(LUDUS) is 10.00M LUDUS , giving it a market capitalization of $100.39K.

 In the past month, Ludus has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that LUDUS could witness further price changes in the near future.